The Dying Year

 Community Presentations

-Merilynne has given over 100 presentations about natural death care to congregations, clubs, senior centers, libraries and civic groups.
+Merilynne is a dynamic speaker who has given over 100 presentations about death and dying to congregations, clubs, senior centers, libraries and civic groups.
+Do you need an engaging speaker for your group!
+Inquire about pricing today!

 Contact Us